-The dark wood décor with brass trimmings and dim lighting add to the regal atmosphere and you can imagine people putting the world to rights over the delectable apple strudel and fragrant coffee.
+The dark wood décor with brass trimmings and dim lighting adds to the regal atmosphere, and you can imagine people putting the world to rights over the delectable apple strudel and fragrant coffee.

 There’s a leisurely air here which suits always-on-the-move travelers down to the ground; the various stamgast make people-watching a joy.
 It’s the epitome of Viennese café culture and a must-visit on your coffee house tour.

 In today's increasingly connected world, staying online while traveling has become essential for a seamless experience.
 That's where eSIMs come into play, revolutionizing the way we access mobile networks during our global adventures.
 Say goodbye to hunting down local SIM cards at the airport; eSIMs provide instant activation the moment you land, sparing you the fortune usually spent on international roaming and allowing you to genuinely travel like a local (without getting hopelessly lost!).